 Humanize Your Brand

-The biggest benefit of using social media is that it humanizes your brand and shows people what you do is more than a company logo.
-Using different platforms to create real human connection is the most important benefit your business can gain from using social media.
+The biggest benefit of using social media is that it humanizes your brand.
+It shows people what you do is more than a company logo.
+Using social media platforms to create real human connections

-Social media gives you the ability to showcase how your product or services have already improved the lives of your current customers while also encouraging others to improve their lives in the same way.
+Social media gives you the ability to showcase your product or services improving the lives of your current customers.
+It can also encourage others to improve their lives in the same way.
 That can have a huge impact on your business.

 Not sure where to start?

-Start by posting a video on your social accounts of current customers talking about how you helped them solve a problem, and position them the hero of the story and your brand as the guide.
-By showing others how you impacted someone else, you can be sure you will attract more business.
+Start by posting a video on your social accounts of current customers talking about how you helped them solve a problem.
+Position your customers as the heroes of their stories and your brand as the guide.
+By showing others how your company impacted someone else, you can be sure you will attract more business.

 The Impact of Building a Social Community

-Social media platforms give your business the power to reach potential customers every time they check their profile, meaning you have almost limitless opportunities to connect with fans.
+Social media platforms give your business the power to reach potential customers every time they check their profile.
+This gives you almost limitless opportunities to connect with fans.
 According to BroadbandSearch, people spend an average of six years and eight months using social media over their lifetime.
 By comparison, the average time a person spends eating and drinking is three years, seven months.

-We know users are plugged into what happens on social media, but that doesn’t mean they want or are excited to see your content.
-It does mean, however, they are interested in what their friends and family are doing.
+We know users are plugged into what happens on social media.
+But that doesn’t mean they want or are excited to see your content.
+Users are typically interested in what their friends and family are doing.
 That’s where organic customer referrals can help.

-Customers are using social media like they would word-of-mouth referrals to choose businesses.
-When you are able to get people to interact with your product or service on social media, you increase the likelihood that other users will see it, too.
-Thus you build a connection you wouldn’t have had before.
+Customers are using social media for digital word-of-mouth referrals when choosing businesses.
+Increasing the number of people who interact with your product or service increases the likelihood of additional views.
+Thus, you build a connection you wouldn’t have had before.

-Additionally, there are probably people in private groups and messages asking for recommendations for products or services like yours.
-Having a good profile on social media and a well laid out website will help you put your best foot forward.
+Additionally, there are probably people in private groups and messages asking for recommendations for the products or services you offer.
+Having an attractive profile on social media and a well laid out website will help you put your best foot forward.